Wyattwwwww/ITM_19Fall_Plant-Management-System/README.md

 # ITM_Plant-Management-System
 Final project in the course Intelligent Manufacturing.\
 An intelligent plant management system.
-It waters plants automatically according to their different demands by recognizing different categories.
-It also detects the humidity of the soil by sensors, and makes proper decisions on watering.
+It waters plants automatically according to their different demands by recognizing different categories and detecting the humidity of the soil by sensors.
+It also alarms when the water in the storage lacks.

 ## Platform
 Arduino UNO